Methodology

 Finally, the 12-axis profile is matched against a set of governance archetype prototypes — idealized profiles representing coherent governance philosophies.
 The respondent is assigned to the closest archetype and shown their degree of match, their second-closest archetype, and a description of each archetype's internal logic and characteristic tensions.

-Designing for cross-cultural validity
+Designing for cross-cultural portability

 No question in the instrument references a specific country, political leader, party, policy by name, constitutional provision, or institutional structure.
 Concepts that carry specific cultural freight — “liberal,” “conservative,” “left,” “right” — never appear in question text.
 Each is decomposed into its underlying governance tension.